 Divorce can be the most trying period in a man’s life.
 Cordell & Cordell, a domestic litigation firm, hopes to make it easier for you and your children.
 Our New York family law attorneys focus entirely on men’s divorce, including child custody, paternity and modification.

-Cordell & Cordell offers legal representation and divorce help for men in New York with offices in Albany and Saratoga Springs.
+Cordell & Cordell offers legal representation and divorce help for men in New York with offices in Albany, Buffalo, and Saratoga Springs.
 Our divorce attorneys are committed to delivering the best result possible, and we fight to be a partner men can count on.
 Our attorneys are committed to providing you the best legal service in this trying time.

 New York Divorce FAQ